 Some of you will choose to book something well in advance of even leaving home, this is fine, the internet gives you the ability to research and find exactly what you are looking for, but be wary.

 It isn’t far off to know that many scams exist of people posing as legit websites.
-We’re here to help you wade through some of this information and give you advice on how to book a legit, actually get what you paid for tour for your upcoming trip to Halong Bay.
+We’re here to help you wade through some of this information and give you advice on how to book a legit, actually get what you paid for a tour for your upcoming trip to Halong Bay.

 From luxury to party to budget cruises, the options are endless.
 The challenge comes from wading through what companies are legit and which are posers, looking to sell you a crappy box tour instead of what’s actually on the website.